Predatory Lending: What It Is and How to Protect Yourself

 Payday Alternative Loans (PALs)

-Payday Alternative Loans (PALs) are essentially payday loans with a key difference, they’re administered by federal credit unions instead of shady lenders.
+Payday Alternative Loans (PALs) are essentially payday loans with one key difference: They’re administered by federal credit unions instead of shady lenders.
 For PALs specifically, there is zero chance of getting scammed like how you could be with a traditional payday lender.
-Interest rates are capped at 28% and application fees max out at $20.
+Interest rates are capped at 28%, and application fees are a maximum of $20.

 Depending on the credit union, you may have to be a member for a certain period of time, usually one month, in order to qualify.
 Other PAL characteristics include: